 The Lodge at Mammoth Cave

-With modern rooms along with historic cottages, find a selection of lodging inside the park.
+With modern rooms and historic cottages, there is a selection of lodging inside the park.

-Mammoth Cave National Park is open 24-hours a day and every day of the year.
+Mammoth Cave National Park is open 24 hours a day and every day of the year.
 This is a fee-free park, though cave tours are by admission.
-Mammoth Cave National Park is about 100 miles south from Louisville, Kentucky, and 10 miles from Cave City, where there is an ample supply of lodging options.
+Mammoth Cave National Park is about 100 miles south of Louisville, Kentucky, and 10 miles from Cave City, where there is an ample supply of lodging options.

 SheBuysTravel Tip: Don’t rely solely on your GPS to get you to the Mammoth Cave Visitors Center.
 Download directions or bring a paper map.
 This part of Kentucky seems to be confusing to electronic navigation systems.
 You don’t want to risk missing a scheduled tour because the GPS sent you in the wrong direction.